WaylonWalker/waylonwalkerv2/src/pages/blog/kedro-inputs.md

 ## Stay Safe

-Kedro inputs are quite easy to understand if you already have a grasp of `*args` and `**kwargs` and if you dont it is still fairly intuitive to pick up.
+Kedro inputs are quite easy to understand if you already have a grasp of `*args` and `**kwargs` and if you don't it is still fairly intuitive to pick up.
 Stay on the safe side, if your collection of inputs are clearly different things, use a dictionary for safety.